SwaroopGiri/AWS-SAP-C02-Notes/README.md

 Amazon cognito replaces token vending machine (TVM)

 IAM can securely encrypt your private keys and stores the encrypted version in IAM SSL certificate storage

+PowerUserAccess if you have users who perform application development tasks.
+This policy will enable them to create and configure resources and services that support AWS aware application development

+grants IAM permissions to create a service-linked role

+It also grants Organizations permissions to view information about the user’s organization, including the master account email and organization limitations.

 ## AWS Organizations